Words by Jesse Serwer

 Photos by Matthew Henry

-If you’ve driven through Kingston, Jamaica in recent years, you’ve almost certainly seen the work of artist Michael Robinson.
+If you’ve driven through Kingston, Jamaica, you’ve almost certainly seen the work of artist Michael Robinson.

-Today is Heroes Day, a holiday where Jamaica celebrates its seven national heroes and conveys an order of distinction upon modern-day figures of merit —this year’s list of awardees includes the late Gregory Isaacs and Bunny Rugs, and a very much alive, Shabba Ranks.
-As someone whose life’s work has been honoring the heroes of the Jamaican public — whether locally-born or foreign figures like Selassie and Nelson Mandela — Michael Robinson deserves a spotlight today, too.
+Today is Heroes Day, a holiday where Jamaica celebrates its seven national heroes and conveys an order of distinction upon modern-day figures of merit.
+This year’s list of awardees includes the late Gregory Isaacs and Bunny Rugs, and a very-much-alive Shabba Ranks.
+As someone whose life’s work has been honoring the heroes of the Jamaican public — whether locally-born legends, or foreign figures like Selassie and Nelson Mandela — Michael Robinson deserves a spotlight today, too.

 These photos from LargeUp photographer Matthew Henry depict a day in the life of Robinson, as he works on murals in Kingston with a little help from his family.